ServiceStack/redis-windows/README.md

     --service-start

 This will start the Redis service.
-Upon successful startup a success message will be displayed and Redis service will be started.
+Upon successful startup, a success message will be displayed and Redis service will be started.

 For instance: